google/fully-homomorphic-encryption/transpiler/README.md

     git clone https://github.com/google/fully-homomorphic-encryption.git
     ```

+3.  **(macOS only)** Ensure sufficient Docker system resources for macOS:
+    Navigate to `Preferences` > `Resources` > `Advanced` and set the runtime
+    memory limit to at least 6GB.
+The default settings for other system
+    resources (swap, disk size, etc.) should be sufficient.
+In our tests on a
+    2017 MacBook Pro, these defaults were set to:
+    * CPU: 4 cores
+    * Swap: 1GB
+    * Disk image: 60GB

+    Note that increases to these other system resources may help improve image
+    build times and container performance.
+See more about setting resource
+    limits in Docker Desktop [here](https://docs.docker.com/docker-for-mac/#resources).

-3. Navigate to the root of this repository, which contains the `Dockerfile`
+4. Navigate to the root of this repository, which contains the `Dockerfile`
     and run

     ```shell